mfick1/mfick1.github.io/project1_486/README.md

-Topic:  Sediment Transport in Channelized Water Flows with Ramifications to the Erosion of the Martian Outflow Channels
+<strong>Topic:</strong> Sediment Transport in Channelized Water Flows with Ramifications to the Erosion of the Martian Outflow Channels